History of Jerry West in Timeline

 In 2015, Jerry West won an NBA title as a consultant with the Golden State Warriors.

-In 2015, as a member of Golden State's front office, West won an NBA title when the Warriors defeated the Cavaliers 4-2.
+In 2015, as a member of Golden State's front office, Jerry West won the title when the Warriors won the championship.

-In 2016, Clippers coach, Doc Rivers, floated the idea of West joining the organization.
+During the 2016 season, Clippers coach Doc Rivers floated the idea of Jerry West joining the organization.

 June 1, 2017: Expressed Interest in Returning to Lakers

-On June 1, 2017, Jerry West publicly stated his interest in returning to the Lakers, but they hired Magic Johnson and Rob Pelinka instead.
+On June 1, 2017, Jerry West publicly stated that he would have been interested in returning to the Lakers.

 On June 14, 2017, Jerry West announced he would join the Los Angeles Clippers as an executive board member and consultant.

-In 2017, Jerry West secured another NBA title as a consultant with the Golden State Warriors.
+In 2017, Jerry West won another NBA title as a consultant with the Golden State Warriors.

-In 2017, as a member of Golden State's front office, West won an NBA title when the Warriors defeated the Cavaliers 4-1.
+In 2017, as a member of Golden State's front office, Jerry West won the title when the Warriors won the championship.

 September 5, 2019: Presidential Medal of Freedom

-On September 5, 2019, Jerry West received the Presidential Medal of Freedom from President Donald Trump in recognition of his contributions to the sport.
+On September 5, 2019, Jerry West received the Presidential Medal of Freedom from President Donald Trump.

 In 2019, Jerry West's son, Jonnie West, married professional golfer Michelle Wie.